Neon22/Crochet-Charts-Stitch-Sets/finished/README.md

 You only need to download the .set files and follow instructions on the previous page to install on your machine.

+If this folder is empty, or you are a new CrochetCharts user then get the replacement stitches - See the folder above this one.

 # Downloading:
 To successfully download the set files you must follow this procedure (or you'll end up with some html in a file pretending to be set file but its no good for anything)
 1. click on the .set file you can see in the list of files above this text.